asvid/hugo-blog/content/posts/2021-03-02-kotlin-abstract-factory-pattern.md

   - rss
 comments: true
 date: "2021-03-02T00:00:00Z"
-summary: " The factory of factories, 'Abstract Factory' makes creating objects that are part of some 'family' easy.
+description: " The factory of factories, 'Abstract Factory' makes creating objects that are part of some 'family' easy.
 It is another layer over concrete factories delivering client the factory instance for creating objects of a certain variant. "
 image: /assets/posts/abstract_factory.jpg